nogibjj/int6_miniproject11/README.md

 * `githubactions`

 ## Purpose of project
-The purpose of this project is to use PySpark to perform data processing on a large dataset while demonstrating querying and data transformation techniques.
+The purpose of this project is to create a data pipeline with Databricks to demonstrate extraction from a data source, transformation/loading into a data sink using PySpark, and querying using SQL.

-## Important Functions in lib.py
+## **Overview**
+- **Data**
+  - The dataset is sourced from the [FiveThirtyEight GitHub repository](https://github.com/fivethirtyeight/data/blob/master/nutrition-studies/raw_anonymized_data.csv) and includes information about individuals' health and nutrition habits.
+- **Data Extraction**
-* `extract()`: extracts data from github URL, processes it, and saves it as a CSV under the data folder
+  - `extract()`: Using REST APIs to extract data from github URL and upload data to Databricks FileStore (DBFS).
-* `load_data()`: loads the CSV into a PySpark dataframe
-* `transform_data()`: counts total healthy vs unhealthy food consumption and summarizes health condition to return a new summarized dataframe
-* `query()`: returns a PySpark dataframe based on a given query
+- **Data Transformation**
+  - `transform_and_load()`: Processing data in PySpark and saving it as a Delta table for querying.
+Sample transformation includes calculations to summarize healthy and unhealthy food consumption and incorporates health condition flags.
+- **Data Querying**
+  - `query_data()`: Using SQL queries on Delta tables to show how dietary patterns differ based on health conditions.
+- **Visualization**
+  - `visualize()`: Generating visualizations of query results using Matplotlib.
+- **Testing**
+  - These functions are tested in `test_main.py`.
+- **CI/CD Automation**

-These functions are tested in test_main.py.
-To make sure github actions is working properly, I use a Makefile to test various parts of my code.
+  - To make sure github actions is working properly, I use a Makefile to test various parts of my code. `run_job.py` programmatically triggers a Databricks jobs.

 ## Preparation
-1. Open codespaces
-2. Wait for container to be built and virtual environment to be activated with requirements.txt installed
+1. Create a Databricks workspace on Azure
+2. Connect Github account to Databricks Workspace
+3. Create global init script for cluster start to store enviornment variables
+4. Create a Databricks cluster that supports Pyspark
+5. Clone repo into Databricks workspace
+6. Create a job on Databricks to build pipeline
+7. Extract task (Data Source): mylib/extract.py
+8. Transform and Load Task (Data Sink): mylib/transform_load.py
+9. Query and Viz Task: mylib/query_viz.py

 ## Check format and test errors
 1. Format code `make format`